lutak-srce/monit/README.md

 ##Limitations

-This module has been tested on Debina Jessie, and no issues have been identified.
+This module has been tested on Debian jessie, and no issues have been identified.

 ##Development